worksasdesigned/PinballY_scrips/README.md

 It is open source and highly customizable with JavaScript enhancements.
 Here I try to collect the scripts which can be used in the **main.js** to tweak PinballY a little bit to your personal needs.

-A detailed description can be found [here!](http://mjrnet.org/pinscape/downloads/PinballY/Help/Javascript.html) Also some scripts which i list here can be found as perfect example here.
+A detailed description and some of the below listed scripts can be found [here!](http://mjrnet.org/pinscape/downloads/PinballY/Help/Javascript.html)
-Unfortunately most Pincabs still run with PinballX, PinupPopper or other closes source tools.

-This Repro should just be seen as little script collection to give you a headstart for your own developments.
+This Repo should just be seen as little script collection to give you a headstart for your own developments.

 ## Instalation
 I assume PinballY is up and running.